ritika21-code/tic-tac-toe/README.md

  3. Used React Hooks to manage the state of the application.
  4. Used React Router to connect the pages of the application.
  5. For the winning state- it shows the Winner's name.
+ 6. Added a current score state which updates after any player win.
- 6. For the draw state - it shows "It's a Draw".
+ 7. For the draw state - it shows "It's a Draw".